-InterContinental Sydney is currently embarking on a new era, with a multi-million-dollar refurbishment taking place until March 2022.
+InterContinental Sydney is currently embarking on a new era, with a multi-million-dollar refurbishment currently taking place.
 The iconic hotel is set to provide a world-class experience, with newly appointed guest rooms, public spaces and facilities.
 Alongside the introduction of cutting-edge contemporary features and technology, a restoration project will ensure the heritage-listed Treasury Building is preserved for the future.

-As the hotel undertakes its monumental transformation, guests staying between November 2021 – March 2022 will encounter changes to their stay.
+As the hotel undertakes its monumental transformation, guests staying during this time will encounter changes to their stay.
 Those visiting over this period will be the first to experience our newly refurbished luxury residences, perfectly equipped with contemporary fittings and state-of-the-art amenities.

 Intermittent noise may be experienced during your stay, particularly in public spaces throughout the hotel between the hours of 9am – 5pm, Monday – Saturday.